-The HSC-24 pavement sensor includes 60' (18 m) or 200' (60.96 m) of cable.
+The HSC-24 pavement sensor includes 60' (18 m) of cable.
 Should any additional length of cable be required, ensure that the splice is made in a junction box appropriate for the location.

 HOUSING INSTALLATION

 Follow the instructions in the Pavement Sensor Housing manual to ensure the housing is installed correctly and made level with the paving surface.